fleetpin/graphql-builder/README.md

 }
 ```

+## DataFetchingEnvironment
+To have access to the `DataFetchingEnvironment` object just add it as an argument and it will be passed in

 ## Query
 To perform a query you add the `@Query` annotation to a static method.
-It does not need to be on the matching type
+It does not need to be on the matching type static method with the package will be scanned.

 ```java
 @Query